HumanSignal/label-studio/docs/source/guide/webhook_reference.md

 ### Webhook payload details

+The webhook payload includes the name of the action and some additional task data.
+The task-relevant data is the same as is included in the [response when you create a task using the API](/api#operation/api_tasks_create).

 | Key | Type | Description |
 | --- | --- | --- |
 | name | string | Name of the action.
 In this case, `Task created` |